TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 For just a taste run `svcs` to see running [SMF services](http://wiki.smartos.org/display/DOC/Using+the+Service+Management+Facility).
 Run `vmadm list` to see a list of current VMs (SmartOS [zones](http://wiki.smartos.org/display/DOC/Zones)).
 Each SDC service runs in its own zone.
-See [the SDC operator guide](https://docs.joyent.com/sdc7).
+See [the Joyent customer operator guide](https://docs.joyent.com/sdc7).

 ## Additional Configuration and Services

 The base setup of a SmartDataCenter headnode is minimal.
 In short it is everything up to and including the [operator portal](../glossary.md#operator-portal).
-For example, there is no customer public API instance (CloudAPI) and no services have been given access to the "external" network (locked down by default).
+There is no customer public API instance (CloudAPI) and no services have been given access to the "external" network (locked down by default).
-See the [post-installation configuration documentation](https://docs.joyent.com/sdc7/installing-sdc7/post-installation-configuration) for others and instructions.
+See the [Joyent customer post-installation configuration documentation](https://docs.joyent.com/sdc7/installing-sdc7/post-installation-configuration) for others and instructions.